aleshaleksey/fansys23/races.md

 Four template points:
 - Resistance to an A or S class damage type and one associated (B or C Class) condition.
   - A template may grant only 1 damage resistance or immunity per template level.
+- immunity to a C or B class damage type and one associated (B or C Class) condition.
+  - A template may grant only 1 damage resistance or immunity per template level.
 - Immunity to a single B or C Class condition.
   - A template may grant only 2 condition resistances or immunities per template level.
 - A 5ft dig speed or a 60ft (average) fly speed.
 Characters that pick this option have a -10ft speed penalty to their climb, walk and swim speeds.